apify/apify-docs/sources/platform/storage/request_queue.md

 ### JavaScript API client {#javascript-api-client}

-Apify's [JavaScript API client](/api/client/js/reference/class/RequestQueueClient) (`apify-client`) enables you to access your request queues from any Node.js application, whether it is running on the Apify platform or externally.
+The Apify [JavaScript API client](/api/client/js/reference/class/RequestQueueClient) (`apify-client`) enables you to access your request queues from any Node.js application, whether it is running on the Apify platform or externally.

 After importing and initiating the client, you can save each request queue to a variable for easier access.